-The following table sets forth information concerning compensation earned for services rendered to the Company by the chief executive officer and the chief financial officer for the fiscal year ended December 31, 2008.
-Collectively, these are the "Named Executive Officers."
+The following table sets forth information concerning compensation earned for services rendered to the Company by our chief executive officer and our chief financial officer for the fiscal year ended December 31, 2009.
+Collectively, these are our "Named Executive Officers."